HSBawa/icp-ce-on-linux-containers/README.md

                 ./create_cluster.sh -es=demo --force --host=pc

       Important Notes:
-         It is imporant to use use right `host` parameter depending upon the host machine/vm.
+         - It is imporant to use use right `host` parameter depending upon your host machine/vm.
-         LXD cluster uses internal and private subnet.
+         - LXD cluster uses internal and private subnet.
 To expose this cluster, HAProxy is installed and configured by default to enable remote access.
-         Make sure to use `static external IP`.
+         - Recommended use of `static external IP`.
-         If IP is changed after build, remote access to cluster will fail and thus will require a new build.
+         - If external IP gets changed after build, remote access to cluster will fail and thus will require a new build.
-         See architecture diagram for more information
+         - This IaC is not tested with LXD installed via SNAP.
+I had so many issues using it, that I had to switch to APT based 3.0.3, which is considered as production stable
+         - During install, if you encounter error: "...Failed container creation: Create LXC container: LXD doesn't have a uid/gid allocation...", validate that the files '/etc/subgid' and '/etc/subuid' have content similar to shown below: lxd:100000:65536 root:100000:65536
+               [username goes here]:165536:65536

 #### **__Download `cloudctl` and `helm` clis__:**<br>